 It’ll take you just a few minutes to put together this recipe once you’ve got everything prepared and ready, as all you need to do is layer the fruit and sugar before topping generously with your favourite gin.
 We love Hendricks, but you can use any you’d prefer.

-But be warned - if you're planning to enjoy some of this damson gin recipe, it'll be around 2-3 months before the mixture is ready to drink, as the flavours take time to come together.
+But be warned – if you’re planning to enjoy some of this damson gin recipe, it’ll be around 2-3 months before the mixture is ready to drink, as the flavours take time to come together, so plan ahead.
+If you want to enjoy this over the festive period then prepare your damson gin recipe around October.
+For summer, prep this around March or April.

 Top tip for making this refreshing damson gin recipe:

-For the first week, shake the damson gin daily, after that, shake once a week - so make sure to keep it somewhere you'll remember!
+For the first week, shake the damson gin daily, after that, shake once a week – so make sure to keep it somewhere you’ll see it and remember!
 It will last for up to a year, after the 2-3 months wait is up.
+We’re sure you’ll drink it long before the year is up, but be sure to add a date label just in case.

-But if you're too late to enjoy the gin yourself this side of summer, never fear, because this damson gin recipe would be the perfect gift for a loved one.
-As it's homemade, it's a present that'll be really appreciated by the gin-lover in your life, as making it yourself is so much more personal than grabbing a bottle from the shops.
+If you want to share the love, this damson gin recipe would be the perfect gift for friends and family.
+As it’s homemade, it’s a present that’ll be really appreciated by the gin-lover in your life, as making it yourself is so much more personal than grabbing a bottle from the shops.

 You could even decorate your bottles with some personalised labels or decoration, depending on who the gift is for.
 After all, it’s the personal touches that really make a gift!